OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 </html>
 ```

-This is a very basic form with a text input for a GitHub username and an empty list for Gists that we'll populate via JavaScript.
+This is a very basic form with a text input for a GitHub username and an empty list for gists that we'll populate via JavaScript.
 Note that we're using [Office Fabric](https://developer.microsoft.com/fabric#/get-started) for fonts and styles.

 Now add `dialog.css` in the same folder, and add the following code.